What does protein do for me?

 So now you know how great and useful protein is, how do you add it into your diet effectively?

-Firstly, take in to account your digestive system first.
-If you are having digestive issues, suddenly upping your protein levels and eating a large quantity of animal protein, dairy or even scoops of protein powder, will likely cause you to have difficulties to break down the protein and absorb the essential amino acids from the food.
+Firstly, take in to account your digestive system.
+If you are having digestive issues, suddenly upping your protein levels and eating a large quantity of animal protein, dairy or even scoops of protein powder, will likely cause you difficulties in breaking down protein and absorbing the essential amino acids from the food.